earthobservations/wetterdienst/README.md

 ## 3. Functionality of the toolset

-The toolset consists of four functions which are:
+The toolset provides different functions which are:

 - metadata_for_dwd_data
 - create_file_list_for_dwd_server
 - download_dwd_data
+- parse_dwd_data
-- read_dwd_data
+- get_nearest_station

 All those functions have one same argument which is **folder**.
 It can be used to define in which folder relative to the working path all the files shall be stored.
 Otherwise a standard folder ('dwd_data') is used.
 The argument is entered as a **string**.